bcgov/public-cloud-techdocs/docs/networking.md

 - Configuration details like CIDR blocks, each VPC has a /16 CIDR block -->

 ### Subnets
-All subnets within Workload VPCs, including Web, App, and Data, are private, sharing the same IP pool to prevent inter-workload communication across accounts.
+All subnets within Workload VPCs, including Web, App, and Data, are private.
 This subnet configuration ensures a secure and organized environment, with each subnet tailored for distinct purposes within the ASEA infrastructure.
 - **Differentiation between Public and Private Subnets:**
   - All subnets in a Workload VPC are designated as private.
 There is no distinction between public and private subnets within the Workload VPCs.